 Litigation is commenced by the plaintiff's submission of a written complaint to the court specifying the relief sought and factual grounds for the claim.
 After the court's review of the submitted written complaint from a technical point of view, it serves a copy of the complaint with a summons on the defendant and requests the defendant to submit the answer.
 If the defendant fails to submit the answer before the date of the first oral hearing without appearance, it is deemed to admit the factual grounds alleged by the plaintiff in the written complaint.
 In other words, if the alleged facts in a written complaint are insufficient to satisfy the requirement for the legal claim, even if the defendant fails to respond, a default judgment that awards the full extent of the plaintiff's relief sought will not be rendered.

-The jury system does not exist in civil cases and professional judges examine the substance and credibility of evidence.
+The jury system does not exist in civil cases, and professional judges examine the substance and credibility of evidence.
 Therefore, the rules of evidence are not complex and in general any evidence is admissible.
-The court has discretion to determine the necessity of the review of evidence submitted by the parties including adoption of witnesses.
-The judges tend to put less value on the testimony of a witness than documentary evidence.
+The court has discretion to determine the necessity of the review of evidence submitted by the parties, including adoption of witnesses.
+Judges tend to put less value on the testimony of a witness than documentary evidence.
 Therefore, although it depends on the nature of a case, the court is relatively strict about allowing a large number of witnesses for examination at the hearing.

 ii Procedures and time frames